Staff Profile:Dr Hella Eckardt

 - Theoretical approaches to material culture

-- The consumption of Roman objects
+- The deposition of Roman objects in rivers

 Postgraduate Supervision